habib256/thymioHTTP/README.md

-# thymioHTTP create an HTTP access to the thymio-device-manager
+# thymioHTTP

 2020-07-20 VERHILLE Arnaud

-This is a javascript node-based application that provide a REST interface with introspection for Aseba devices like Thymio(s).
+This is a javascript node-based application that create an HTTP access to the thymio-device-manager.

 ## Getting started